conan-io/conan/README.rst

 The ``--nocapture`` argument can be useful to see some output that otherwise is captured by nosetests.

-Also you can run tests against an instance of Artifactory.
-Those test should add the attribute ``artifactory_ready``.
-To run those tests locally some environment variables must be defined.
-For example for an Artifactory instance that is running on the localhost with default user and password configured the variables could take the values.
+Also, you can run tests against an instance of Artifactory.
+Those tests should add the attribute ``artifactory_ready``.
+Some environment variables have to be defined to run them.
+For example, for an Artifactory instance that is running on the localhost with default user and password configured, the variables could take the values:

 .. code-block:: bash